Poll Worker Requirements

 A staff member from the Poll Worker Department will contact you to set up a brief interview.
 The interview will take approximately thirty (30) minutes, and will be conducted at the Lee County Elections Center, 13180 S. Cleveland Ave., Fort Myers.

-- The date and time of your training class
+- The date and time of your training class at the Elections Center

 - The position you are assigned to work